Commerce study and careers

 Along with our own teaching staff, we use the expertise of professionals working at the highest levels of business and government.
 Wellington’s private and public sector organisations provide a wealth of research opportunities.

-In today's competitive global markets, innovative, high-value tourism initiatives have reinforced New Zealand’s reputation as an industry leader – the BTM prepares graduates for positions of responsibility and management in the tourism industry, offering the specialist knowledge and practical skills that employers are looking for, locally and globally.
+In today's competitive global markets, innovative, high-value tourism initiatives have reinforced New Zealand’s reputation as an industry leader – a degree focused on this area prepares graduates for positions of responsibility and management in the tourism industry, offering the specialist knowledge and practical skills that employers are looking for, locally and globally.

 What will a commerce undergraduate degree mean for me?